It’s important to us that our justice, equity, and inclusion journey is rooted in action, not just words.

 New Resume Submission Options.
 On the advice of our Veterans panel, we have introduced new methods for candidates to share their experience with us.
 The ability to submit video, presentations, or written paragraphs can help candidates with non-traditional backgrounds put their best foot forward!

 Reading Partners Book Drive.
-Following the lead of a Black Employee Resource Group at one of our clients, we are donating books featuring racially and culturally diverse characters to Reading Partners, a national non-profit providing individualized reading support to students so they can read at grade level by Grade 4.
+Following the lead of a Black Employee Resource Group at one of our clients, we donated books featuring racially and culturally diverse characters to Reading Partners, a national non-profit providing individualized reading support to students so they can read at grade level by Grade 4.